javierjulio/game-dev/README.md

 ## Deploy to GitHub Pages

-To build the production bundle and deploy run: `npm run build`.
+To build the production bundle and deploy run: `npm run deploy`.